 Washington, D.C.

 With the need to meet up with the CNN producer she and her crew were now collaborating with for a working breakfast to go over that day’s schedule, Chris Dixon tumbled out of bed a full hour earlier than usual.
 The last thing she wanted to do was provide members of a rival network ammunition with which to bad mouth employees of WNN within the tightknit social cocoon they tended to gather in.
 Showered and dressed, she was just about to leave her hotel room a full half hour ahead of the schedule the CNN producer had laid out when there was a knock at the door.
 Thinking she had misunderstood the arrangements they had agreed on the night before, Chris assumed he had sent one of his assistants to her room to fetch her.
-She was already hastening to apologize to whoever it was on the other side of the door when she hastily flung it open but stopped in mid sentence when she found herself face-to-face with Emit DeWitt.
+She was already hastening to apologize to whoever it was on the other side of the door when she hastily flung it open but stopped in mid-sentence when she found herself face-to-face with Emit DeWitt.

 “Emit!
 What a surprise,” she declared after taking a quick step back.